xdTao97/TCN-BiGRU/README.md

 We can set parameters such as data set, multi-head graph attention and sliding window through the configuration file args.py, and the final running results will be saved in the output folder.

-## Experiment
-The model has been determined, and all experiments can be performed by modifying the parameters in the configuration file args.py.
-* (1) Basic experimental results can be obtained by modifying args.dataset.
-The two sets of data sets were subjected to ten experiments respectively, and the average value was calculated to obtain the final result.
-We show the running results in the folder output.
-The bf_result in the figure is the final result we used.
-Statistics on f1, precision, and recall get the TABLE II experimental results.
-Statistics on the AUC index are used to obtain the experimental results on AUC in Figures 4 and 5 in the paper.
-* (2) Statistics and calculation of epsilon_result and pot_result in summary.txt to obtain the experimental results of TABLE IV.
-* (3) Modify num_heads in the args.py file to 1, 2, 3, 4 to get the experimental results of Fig6.
-* (4) Modify the lookback value in the args.py file and set it to 30, 60, 60, 110, 130 to get the experimental results of Fig7.
-* (5) In TABLE III, we conducted Ablation Study.
-By annotating the corresponding modules in the mtad_gat.py file, the final experimental results are obtained.
-For the annotation module, please refer to the image_annotation image below:

-W